bachngo2000/Huddle/README.md

 - [x] **Each post should have an upvote button on the post's page.
 Each click increases its upvotes count by one and users can upvote any number of times**
 - [ ] **A previously created post can be edited or deleted from its post page**

+The following **additional** features are implemented:

+* [x] User can create an account with their username, password, and email
+* [x] User can upload a picture for their profile
+* [x] User can add or unadd friend as they like

 ## Video Walkthrough